Assessment & Taxation

 Note: Province of Alberta Land Titles Office will not take change requests over the phone.

 Current Budget & Tax Rate Information

-The 2022 Tax Rate Bylaw was approved by Wetaskiwin City Council at the regular May 24, 2022 meeting, resulting in a net municipal tax rate increase of 3.23 per cent for residential properties, and an increase of 3.35 per cent for non-residential properties.
+The 2023 Tax Rate Bylaw was approved by Wetaskiwin City Council at the regular May 23, 2023 meeting, resulting in a net municipal tax rate increase of 5.7 per cent for both residential and non-residential properties.